An Efficient Algorithm for Minimizing Ordered Norms in Fractional Load Balancing: Introduction

 \subsection{Related Work}

-Minimizing norms in \textsc{Load Balancing} problems has been studied extensively in the literature.
+Minimizing norms in load balancing problems has been studied extensively in the literature.
 Our work builds upon and brings together different lines of work, including online and offline techniques.
 The following gives a brief overview, whereas a detailed one is provided in \cref{sec:related_work}.

 By formulating our problem as a zero-sum game, one can apply no-regret algorithms for online linear optimization, using price update mechanisms such as Follow-the-Regularized-Leader, Mirror Descent, or Follow-the-Perturbed-Leader.
 For a single customer and several specific types of norms, our problem is well-solved~\cite{helmbold2009learning,herbster2001tracking,koolen2010hedging}.
 This line of work primarily emphasizes price updates and can be interpreted as taking a \textit{dual} perspective.
 In contrast, first-order methods that operate directly on the set of feasible solutions offer a \textit{primal} perspective.
-When linear minimization oracles are available, our problem can be tackled using variants of Conditional Gradient Descent~\cite{jaggi2013revisiting, lacoste2013block} applied to a differentiable approximation of the given norm.
+When linear minimization oracles are available, our problem can be tackled using variants of conditional gradient descent~\cite{jaggi2013revisiting,lacoste2013block} applied to a differentiable approximation of the given norm.
+An extensive overview of many of these techniques, together with a unified framework describing their connections, is provided in~\cite{wang2024no}.
+However, this survey does not consider the multi-customer setting studied here.

-Naturally, these two perspectives are closely connected: gradients of smooth norm approximations define dual vectors -- a connection noted previously by many authors~\cite{abernethy2014online, kesselheim2022online}.
+Naturally, the primal and dual perspective are closely connected: gradients of smooth norm approximations define dual vectors -- a connection noted previously by many authors~\cite{abernethy2014online, kesselheim2022online}.
 Our work is no exception; it seeks to further explore the interplay between primal and dual viewpoints, drawing inspiration from both and implicitly applying techniques from online optimization to an offline setting.